 This country is also known for its unique folk art, the majority of which serves as decoration on other items.
 It can be found on textiles, architectural carvings, jewelry, and embroidery (among other household items).
 One example of folk art is seen on the rugs made here.
-Rugs from Azerbaijan are quite well-known, given that this product has been produced here since ancient times.
+Rugs from Azerbaijan are quite well-known, given that the people here have been making them for generations.
 Each of the four geographical regions of this country incorporates several unique designs in their woven carpets, making it possible to identify the origin of the textile if one has sufficient knowledge of the art.
-Artists from each region utilize intricate patterns in their final products, some of which are known for their use of bright colors and others for their choice of specific types of wool.
+Artists from each region use intricate patterns in their final products, some of which are known for their use of bright colors and others for their choice of specific types of wool.

 The food from a particular country or region says a lot about the culture and way of life of the people.
-The cuisine of Azerbaijan is no exception and has been influenced by its history and traditions.
-In fact, the traditional dishes in this country are similar to those of Iran and Turkey, both countries having had a great impact on the development of Azerbaijan.
+The cuisine of Azerbaijan is no exception and has been influenced by its history, with the traditional dishes in this country being similar to those of Iran and Turkey, two countries with significant impact on the development of Azerbaijan.
 The food here relies heavily on fresh herbs, vegetables, and both saltwater and freshwater fish.
 The largest meal of the day includes an appetizer, bread, a soup, and a main dish.
 Rice plays a large role in the main dishes.
-Additionally, desserts are an important part of the national cuisine here, including dishes like: pashmak (a rice candy), shekerbura (a nut-filled pastry), and halva (a wheat-based dessert).
+Additionally, desserts are an important part of the national cuisine here, including dishes like pashmak, a rice candy; shekerbura, a nut-filled pastry; and halva, a wheat-based dessert.
 Given the abundance of fresh fruits and vegetables here, fruit is often served after a meal in place of dessert and tea is always offered at the end of mealtime.